agoose77/notes/macros.md

-Load this document in the Markdown viewer to enable macros
+Load this document in the Markdown viewer to enable macros.
 $$
 \gdef\dd{\mathop{}\!\mathrm{d}}
 \gdef\em#1{\boldsymbol{#1}}